-Inventory problems can sneak up on you, and if you’re not ready, you may struggle to resolve problems before they get out of control.
-Let’s say you invest in a “sure winner” that turns out to be a sales loser.
-How do you get rid of stagnant inventory?
+Inventory problems can sneak up on you.
+If you’re not ready, you may struggle to resolve these problems before they get out of control.
+Let’s say you invest in a “sure winner” that turns out to be a slow sale.
+How do you get rid of that stagnant inventory?
 What do you do when a supplier runs out of product in the middle of holiday shopping season?
-Consider all the things that might go wrong, and create contingency plans for each scenario.
+Consider all the things that might create an issue for your inventory, and create contingency plans for each scenario.

-Periodically, you should conduct inventory audits using quality inventory management software that produces a report.
+Periodically, it’s a good idea to conduct inventory audits using quality inventory management software that produces a detailed report.
 Like many business owners, you may feel one audit per year is all you need.
-However, doing audits every month, or every quarter, can help you stay better informed about the status of your inventory.
-Audit reports may also be helpful with forecasting and risk management.
+But doing audits every month, or every quarter, can help you stay better informed about the status of your inventory.
+Audit reports may also help with forecasting and risk management.

 If you have an online retail business or sell products through a website such as eBay, Etsy, or Amazon, you need tools to help track and manage your inventory.
 The good news is that several apps already exist just for this purpose.
 In many cases, you can sync these apps with your QuickBooks Online account or other versions of QuickBooks so you can keep close tabs on your sales.